 Consequences of self-exclusion are substantial.
 Enrolled individuals are prohibited from collecting winnings, recovering losses, or accepting complimentary gifts or services from any OLG-licensed facility.
 All money or items converted to wagering instruments are subject to withholding.

-The District dedicates statutory funding to problem gambling prevention, treatment, and research.
-The Sports Wagering Lottery Amendment Act directs the first $200,000 of annual sports wagering tax revenue to fund programs through the Department of Behavioral Health.
+The Sports Wagering Lottery Amendment Act of 2018 originally directed the first $200,000 of annual sports wagering tax revenue to fund problem gambling programs through the Department of Behavioral Health.

 The National Council on Problem Gambling operates the primary helpline at 1-800-522-4700.
 The helpline provides 24/7 access to trained counselors who offer crisis support, treatment referrals, and information about gambling addiction.
 Services are free and confidential.
 Individuals can also text 800GAM or access online chat.